Table of contents

-If you do want to become a strong computer scientist, going the extra mile by reading and researching more is going to benefit you.
+If you want to become a strong computer scientist, going the extra mile by reading and researching more will benefit you.

-I've only mentioned two in the headlines, but there are more modules that deserve to be mentioned, such as programming fundamentals, introduction to compilers, computer and communication systems.
+I've only mentioned two in the headlines, but more modules, such as programming fundamentals, introduction to compilers, and computer and communication systems, deserve to be said.

-However, I want to press down on computer algorithms, because you will encounter them many times, especially in job interviews.
+However, I want to press down on computer algorithms because you will encounter them often, especially in job interviews.

-If you want to work for a FAANG company (Facebook, Apple, Amazon, Nextflix, Google) or a large organization, they do require a great knowledge of data structures and algorithms.
+If you want to work for a FAANG company (Facebook, Apple, Amazon, Netflix, Google) or a large organization, they require excellent knowledge of data structures and algorithms.

-Operating systems, compilers, and communication systems are modules that are going to stay with you for the longest.
+Operating systems, compilers, and communication systems are modules that will stay with you for the longest.

-These classes will make you a better software engineer, and it's one of those key concepts that distinguish a programmer from a software engineer.
+These classes will make you a better software engineer, and it's one of those fundamental concepts that distinguish a programmer from a software engineer.